 - Know your history.
 Avoid using the term "Czechoslovakia" when referring to the country.
 It has been known as Czech Republic since 1993.

+- Buy travel medical insurance or travel insurance.
 It's a relatively small investment that has the potential to save you a lot of money.